 - Taking responsibility for yourself is central to a decrease in symptoms

 - Relationships are much more complex than cause-effect

 Although not required, adding neurofeedback to your consultations is recommended.
 The impact of a personal conflict, even a bad day at work, can hover in your mind and body for hours after the actual event.
-Neurofeedback can assist you in calming down, which can free up your thinking to effectively respond to the present situation.
+Neurofeedback can assist you in calming down, which can free up your thinking to more thoughtfully and effectively respond to the situation.